Jack28/m.zsh/README.md

-m.zsh
+m
 =====

-a simple mount function for zsh
+a simple mount tool

-source this script within your .zshrc to enable

-pmount is a dependency
+udevil is a dependency

 m [-h, --help]